Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsection{Diverse Colorization}

-The aim of diverse colorization is to generate different colorized images, rather than restore the original color shown in Figure~\ref{fig:DiverseColorization}.
+Diverse colorization aims to generate different colorized images rather than restore the original color, as shown in Figure~\ref{fig:DiverseColorization}.
 Diverse colorization is usually achieved via GANs or variational autoencoders.
-GANs attempt to generate the colors in a competitive manner where the Generator tries to fool the Discriminator while the Discriminator tries to differentiate between the ground-truth and the generated colors.
-We present the vanilla GANs employed for colorization.
+GANs attempt to generate the colors in a competitive manner, where the generator aims to fool the discriminator while the discriminator's goal is to differentiate between the ground truth and the generated colors.
+These models are useful for applications where diverse colors are possible and help explore more vibrant colors for a specific scene or item.
+However, they fail when the item's color is consistent.
+The output diversity may introduce ambiguity or inconsistency, and selecting the most appropriate colorization is challenging.
+Furthermore, the computational time and resource consumption also increase.
+We present the GANs employed for colorization in the following paragraphs.